eubr-bigsea/Compss-Python/functions/etl/README.md

      DistinctOperation():

      :param data:      A list with numFrag pandas's dataframe;
-     :param cols:      A list with the columns names to take in count.
+     :param cols:      A list with the columns names to take in count (if no field is choosen, all fields are used).
      :param numFrag:   The number of fragments;
      :return:          Returns a list with numFrag pandas's dataframe.
 ```